How the January 6 panel unearthed key details from little-known insiders

 "At 3:10 p.m., Colonel Hunter felt it was time to tell his superiors all that he had done and hopefully get fast approval," the report says.

-But Hunter was unaware that a looming communication breakdown between senior military leaders -- including the acting Secretary of Defense and Secretary of the Army -- would delay approval of his plan for more than three hours.
+But Hunter was unaware that a looming communications breakdown between senior military leaders -- including the acting secretary of Defense and secretary of the Army -- would delay approval of his plan for more than three hours.

 At that very moment, Army Secretary Ryan McCarthy was putting together a redundant plan for transporting those forces to the Capitol and was not aware that he had already been given authority to issue the order himself, the report says.